Past Bend Venture Conference Winners

 The 2009 BVC investment prize money was not awarded following the due diligence process.
 Instead, members of the investment arm of the Conference (BVC, LLC) elected to roll the 2009 amount into the 2010 investment prize.

 In 2008, Portland-based Jama Software won the Bend Venture Conference.
-Jama’s software is configured as a webservice and facilitates collaborative software product development.
+Jama’s software is configured as a web service and facilitates collaborative software product development.
 Eric Winquist, CEO and founder of Jama, says the $110,000 investment prize was instrumental in creating investor confidence that allowed the company to raise an additional $1 million in angel funding from other sources.

 In 2007, BVC winner Elemental Technologies Inc. (ETI) took home a $150,000 investment prize.
 The company got its start from a group of three engineers from Pixelworks, the Portland-based maker of digital video chips.
 Elemental creates software that makes sophisticated video production possible on a more affordable basis.
 CEO and co-founder Sam Blackman was able to parlay investments from Oregon Angel Fund, Pixelworks, and BVC in later successful rounds of financing.
 The company was ultimately sold to Amazon Web Services in 2015.

 The 2006 BVC winner of a $150,000 investment prize was Dr. Ed Boyle of Bend-based Clear Catheter Solutions.
 The company has developed a medical drainage device that helps patients of heart, lung and chest surgeries patients recover more safely.
 BVC investment prize money allowed Clear Catheter to form their management team and to license a patent; shortly thereafter, the company raised an additional $600,000 that made human trials possible.